-Complaints should be made in writing and addressed to the Practice Manager.
-A form is also available at reception or download a copy via this link: Practice Complaints Form.docx
+A complaints form is also available at reception or download a copy via this link: Practice Complaint Form

 Supporting you in making an NHS complaint